dijidiji/documentation/docs/Splashkit/Unit Testing/research/build-run-workflow.md

     Building can be done from the terminal, as before, or within VS Code in one of the following ways

-    - In the CMake Tools extension, click Build
+    - In the CMake Tools extension, select Build

-    - On the Testing tab, click Refresh Tests
+    - On the Testing tab, select Refresh Tests

 5. Run unit tests